Source: Eddie Olczyk Moving on From Blackhawks as Color Analyst After 16 Seasons

 The Chicago Blackhawks' television booth is going to look and sound different next season.

 Eddie Olczyk is moving on from the organization after 16 seasons as the team's TV color analyst, a source confirmed to NBC Sports Chicago.
-His contract with the Blackhawks expired on June 30.
+His contract with the Blackhawks expired on June 30, and a team source said the leadership group was "blindsided" by Olczyk's decision to leave.

+"It was our understanding that we had reached a verbal agreement weeks ago and we were awaiting a signature," the team source said.

+Olczyk provided a statement to NBC Sports Chicago, acknowledging that it was his decision to walk away.

+It was originally reported that director of broadcasting Trevor Bray had begun reaching out to former players as potential replacements in the booth, but the Blackhawks disputed that and said they were contacting other alumni only to serve as fill-ins for when Olczyk was away on national assignment.

+"We were not contacting anybody to take over Eddie's role," a team source said.

-Olczyk, 55, will continue his role as the lead color commentator for NHL on TNT and is expected to sign with another team, according to a source.
+Olczyk, 55, will continue his role as the lead color commentator for NHL on TNT and is expected to sign with the Seattle Kraken, according to a source.
 The news comes three months after his longtime partner Pat Foley signed off for the final time as the voice of the Blackhawks, a microphone he held for 39 years.

 Olczyk is arguably the best analyst in sports and has been a part of every significant moment in franchise history over the last decade and a half, which included calling all three Stanley Cup victories in 2010, 2013 and 2015.
 As a player, he was selected by the Blackhawks with the No. 3 overall pick in the 1984 NHL Draft and inducted into the United States Hockey Hall of Fame on Feb.
 22, 2013.